CarlG96/portfolio-project-5-frontend/README.md

 1. Type git clone followed by the link to set up the clone on your own system.
 Note: Your own environment will be different from the original so you will need to set up environment variables and install the requirements for it to run.

+### Deployment for Gitpod

+1. In Heroku, have a CLIENT_ORIGIN_DEV setting for the backend config vars.
+1. In backend settings, change CORS_ALLOWED_ORIGINS_REGEXES to allow for gitpod environment a proper backend database.
+1. In gitpod for the frontend, run npm start in the console and open the port to test the site using a database.
+1. You could alternatively set the database in the backend to run in gitpod by setting a conditional to set it to the inbuilt sqlite database.

 ### Deployment to Heroku

 Most of the complicated handling on environment variables happened in the backend API, so setting up the Taskosaurus frontend was relatively simple, with most of the calls dealing with separate resources being performed in the code.